What does “densetsu” mean in Japanese?

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Probably, this is well known as a part of Japanese nai form.
 In the example, this is used after “shira” to deny its meaning.

 This is another typical usage of “densetsu”.
-When we want to say “legend” in Japanese, this noun is always a very good option.
+In this example, it works together with the case particle, “wo”, to become the object in the sentence.
+Anyway, when we want to say “legend” in Japanese, this noun is always a very good option.

 Summary